rolling-sagas/rs-doc/guide/subscription/subscription-billing.md

 Cancellations are effective at the end of the current billing cycle.
 However, you'll keep access to all of your subscription features until then.

 ### Refunds
-You are eligible for a full refund of your subscription payment if you request it within 14 days of purchasing an annual plan or within 3 days of purchasing a monthly plan, provided you have used no more than 400 credits.
+You are eligible for a full refund of your subscription if you meet the following conditions:

+- You request the refund within 14 days of purchasing an annual plan or within 3 days of purchasing a monthly plan.
+- You have used no more than 400 credits.

+To request a refund, please provide the following information:

+- Your account email address
+- Subscription start date
+- Reason for requesting a refund (optional, to help improve Rolling Sagas)

+Send your request with the subject line [Request Refund] to support@rollingsagas.com.

-To request a refund, please email us at support@rollingsagas.com.
-Our team will verify your eligibility and notify you via email.
-Once approved, refunds can take up to 10 business days to process, depending on your bank, but you will receive a confirmation email shortly after your request.
+Our team will review your eligibility and notify you via email.
+Once approved, refunds may take up to 10 business days to process, depending on your bank.